-If you generally like messenger bags, than you are probably going to fall in love with this backpack.
-It is designed just like a messenger bag, but it has a backpack harness that will fit people of all shapes and sizes.
+If you generally like top-loading bags, than you are probably going to fall in love with the Volcan backpack.
+It is designed just like a normal backpack, but it loads from the top, giving you the ability to really load this baby up.

 If comfort is your one and only concern, then I think this backpack is the one for you.
 That’s not to say that the rest of the backpacks are uncomfortable; just the opposite.
 But with the Hondo pack, Chrome has really taken it up a notch, with the ergonomic design of the EVA foam padded back panel.

 The shoulder straps are also padded, and they can be adjusted to fit basically anyone.
 And the sternum strap is there to make sure that the pack stays in place while it’s on your back.
 You also don’t have to worry about sweating with the Hondo, since the back panel is ventilated and breathable.

 As for the organization, there are plenty of pockets on the backpack, both on its exterior and inside it.
 And there is also a padded laptop sleeve that will fit all laptops up to 15”.
 To further protect your electronics, Chrome also included a padded bottom into the design of this backpack.